JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The **Add Module** dialog has a new **Allow any &lt;IdentityProvider> user to log in** checkbox.
 If you want to configure a module that does not restrict users to a particular domain, organization, workspace, or group, you must check this box instead of leaving the **Restrict authentication** field empty.
 * If an existing authentication module in version 2023.05.04 is configured with an empty **Restrict authentication** field, after migrating to version 2023.11, TeamCity displays the warning notification `All users should be allowed to login, or at least one <IdentityProvider> organization must be specified.` on the **Administration | Authentication** page.

+### Known Issues
+{id="known-issues-2023-11"}

+* At TeamCity, we are fully dedicated to bolstering the comprehensive security of our platform, and we consistently enhance our product to realize this commitment.
+Due to one of these security-related updates, TeamCity no longer serves build artifacts from its main domain if you set up the [artifacts' domain isolation](teamcity-configuration-and-maintenance.md#artifacts-domain-isolation).

+    As a side effect, if TeamCity is hosted behind a [proxy server](configuring-proxy-server.md) that does not provide the `X-Forwarded-Host` header, attempts to access build artifacts may cause infinite redirect loops.
+If you experience issues with the `ERR_TOO_MANY_REDIRECTS` error, make sure your proxy server provides valid `X-Forwarded-Host` headers.
+You can also manually rollback this change by setting the `teamcity.internal.domainIsolation.serveArtifactsOnlyFromArtifactsUrl=false` [internal property](server-startup-properties.md#TeamCity+Internal+Properties).
+Be advised that the internal property disables the aforementioned security update, thus lowers the TeamCity server security.

 ## Changes from 2023.05.3 to 2023.05.4